gopalmallya/csv2table/FAQ.md

 I will add header-column mapping in future release, to support this usecase.
 For now the workaround will be to insert the column header (skip=0) and write a mapper in dynamic plsql using the header name and csv2table.c1...cn

+**How many columns can be uploaded?**

+Plugin supports upto 100 columns.
+More columns can be added to csv2table and AJAX function in the plugin, when required.